 Optimizing for Low Latency

 Low latency is primarily determined by the keyframe interval.
-Having keyframes appear more frequently allows viewers to "hook onto" a point closer to the actual live point.
-However, full frames have a higher bit cost, so more bandwidth is needed to generate a stream of the same quality compared to a lower number of keyframes.
+Having keyframes appear more frequently allows viewers to “hook onto” a point closer to the actual live point.
+However, full frames can’t (re)use references to other frames, so more bandwidth is needed to generate a stream of the same quality compared to one with a lower number of keyframes.

 We also require that the user turns off B-frames for lowest latency.
-B-frames, or bidirectional frames, are a type of video compression frame used in video encoding processes.
-They can improve video compression in certain situations, but are not able to be played back in our WebRTC video playback, due to frames appearing out-of-order.
+B-frames, or bidirectional frames, are a type of video frame that makes use of references from the past as well as the future.
+They improve video compression by having more context, but also increase latency because they require a bigger encode buffer.
+Furthermore, in WebRTC video playback, B-frames will appear out-of-order on most systems.

 Optimizing for Stream Quality and User Experience